• Yachats is a small town with miles of enchanting beaches and coastal rainforest

 Bob Creek Wayside

-Bob Creek Beach is a picturesque section of the coastline with basalt slabs, tide pools, cliffs, and caves.
-This location is a shell midden area and marine reserve protected by law.
-Surface collecting of agates and jaspers is not prohibited.
+Bob Creek Beach is a scenic stretch of coastline with basalt slabs, tide pools, cliffs, and small caves.
+It is a protected shell midden area and part of a marine reserve.
+Surface collecting of agates and jaspers is allowed, but the midden itself is protected by law.

 Hiking in Yachats